khess1/Data-Science-Blog-Post/README.md

 ### Data

 For this project, I used data from the Stack Overflow Survey 2024.
 This data contains nearly 65,000 responses from over 170 countries.
-To download the data, please click [here](https://survey.stackoverflow.co/) and use the 'survey_results_public.csv' file.
+To download the data, please click [here](https://survey.stackoverflow.co/) and use the `survey_results_public.csv` file.

 ### Questions

 For this project, I focused on answering the following questions about developers and AI:

-* Do Software Developers Feel Threatened By AI?
+1. Do Software Developers Feel Threatened By AI?
-* What Is The Work Model Of Those Professional Developers Who Consider AI To Be A Threat?
+2. What Is The Work Model Of Those Professional Developers Who Consider AI To Be A Threat?
-* How Many Years of Experience Do Those Professional Developers Who Consider AI To Be A Threat Have?
+3. How Many Years of Experience Do Those Professional Developers Who Consider AI To Be A Threat Have?
-* What Is The Level of Education Of Those Professional Developers Who Consider AI To Be A Threat?
+4. What Is The Level of Education Of Those Professional Developers Who Consider AI To Be A Threat?
-* What Country Are Those Professional Developers Who Consider AI To Be A Threat From?
+5. What Country Are Those Professional Developers Who Consider AI To Be A Threat From?
 (Top 10)?

 ### Results